blender-nlp/MolT5/README.md

 Associated repository for "[Translation between Molecules and Natural Language](https://arxiv.org/abs/2204.11817)" (EMNLP 2022).

 ## News
 Our paper has been accepted to EMNLP 2022.
 We will release a camera-ready version of the paper on arXiv soon.
+If you are using evaluation code, please see the README in ./evaluation

 <p align="center">
 <img src="https://raw.githubusercontent.com/blender-nlp/MolT5/main/molt5.png" width="70%">